How to handle sales objections to close more deals

 Common reasons for sales objections

 If you’ve been in sales long enough, you’ve probably heard any number of reasons why a prospect isn’t ready to close a deal.
 Though they may vary wildly, most objections tend to fall into one of three categories:

 Cost is the most common thing people object to.
-In fact, HubSpot research found 35% of sales reps list price objections as their top challenge when selling.
-Though most might term it as being an issue with price, what the prospect is really objecting to in most cases is perceived value.
+In fact, HubSpot research found 35% of sales reps list price objections as the top challenge when selling.
+Though many reps might categorize the objection as an issue with the price, what the prospect is really objecting to in most cases is perceived value.
 If you can show that the value of the product is higher than the cost, you’ll be one step closer to closing the deal.
 We’ve got an excellent article on value selling too if you’d like more insight on this topic.

-This is actually a very similar objection to price, and also has some nuance.
-They may be saying they don’t need the product, but what they really mean is they don’t need it now.
+The “need” objection is actually a very similar objection to price, with some nuances.
+The buyer may be saying they don’t need the product, but what they really mean is they don’t need it now.
 I’ve found qualifying urgency early is a very smart move, and is a good indicator of whether or not a deal will close.

 Again, the opportunity here is to show the value your product brings.
-You can also use this as an opportunity to create urgency, by showing your buyer the cost of doing nothing.
+You can also use a need objection as an opportunity to create urgency, by showing your buyer the cost of doing nothing.
 (Shameless plug: Qwilr’s ROI calculator is excellent for illustrating product value or showing the cost of the status quo!)
 When you do both, your prospect no longer questions whether they need your product.
 Instead, they start to consider exactly how much they need it, and how soon they can get it.

 If you’ve ever heard the phrase, “I need to talk with my manager first,” that’s an objection on the basis of authority.
 Simply put, what they’re saying is that they’re not the decision-maker and need to involve someone else to get final approval.
 In these cases, be sure you have great sales collateral that your prospect can share with their team.
 The easier you can make it for them to pitch your product internally, the better.